DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/distributions.md

 ```

 ### Threads
-`RMA.jl` is highly compatible with CPU asyncronous jobs, that can increase significantly the computational performance of the library.
+`RMA.jl` is highly compatible with CPU asynchronous jobs, that can increase significantly the computational performance of the library.
 The **kword** `threads` defines if the library will use threads or not, being `true` by default.
 The number of threads used is equal to the number of threads available to Julia, being it configured by the environment variable `JULIA_NUM_THREADS`, or by the running argument `--threads T` in Julia initiation: For example, using `julia --threads 8`.
 ```@repl dist_one
 using BenchmarkTools
 @benchmark distribution(data, th, 4; sampling_mode = :full, threads = false)